 What then were the “traditions” Messiah’s disciples taught after Pentecost (Acts 2)?
 The Apostle John said, “In the beginning was the Word, and the Word was with God and the Word was God.”
 John’s traditions, and those of all of Jesus’ other disciples, were the interpretations of the Old Testament received directly from their Rabbi.

 Take a few minutes now and watch the first installment of our series on the Life of Messiah.
 This brief video explains the background to the 1st Century world of the Jewish people living in Israel, the place where heaven met earth in the person of Jesus Christ.

 Where did Messiah’s teaching come from?
 Jesus never said or did anything that He did not get directly from His Father.
 For a little exercise compare Isaiah 50:4 with John 14:7-10.

 For the grand finale of this edition, here is the big SO WHAT?
-As a follower of Jesus today, whose yoke are you carrying around?
+Are you easily identifiable as a disciple of Messiah Jesus?
 Whose interpretation of Scripture do you quote?
 What is the ministry strategy you have adopted?